ayansammy/British-Airways-Predictive-Modeling-of-Customer-Bookings/README.md

 ## Classification Report
 ![Classification Report](images/classification_report.PNG)

+- The classification results reveal a robust performance for the Negative Class (Class 0), showcasing a Precision of 85.90%, Recall approximately 98.52%, and an impressive F1-Score of 91.78%.
+This indicates the model's proficiency in correctly identifying instances of the Negative Class.

+- In contrast, the Positive Class (Class 1) exhibits lower performance metrics, with a Precision of 44.74%, Recall of 6.89%, and an F1-Score of 11.94%.
+These metrics suggest a relative weakness in the model's ability to accurately predict instances of the Positive Class, especially when compared to the robust performance on the Negative Class.
+This observation raises concerns about potential class imbalance or overfitting.

+- To address these concerns and evaluate the model's generalization capability, a cross-validation analysis is recommended.
+Cross-validation will provide insights into how the model performs on unseen data, helping to identify areas for improvement and enhance overall predictive accuracy.

 ## Classification Metrics by Class
 ![Classification Metrics Plot](images/classification_metrics_plot.png)
+*The plot visually represents the performance metrics for both Class 0 and Class 1, as discussed earlier.* *It serves as a graphical illustration of the precision, recall, and F1-score for each class, providing a comprehensive view of the model's performance across both classes.*

 ## Confusion Matrix
 ![Confusion Matrix](images/confusion_matrix.png)

-Consufion Matrix
+**Consufion Matrix**

-True Positive (TP):
+**True Positive (TP):**

-99 instances were correctly predicted as class 1.
+- 99 instances were correctly predicted as class 1.

-True Negative (TN):
+**True Negative (TN):**

-8394 instances were correctly predicted as class 0.
+- 8394 instances were correctly predicted as class 0.

-False Positive (FP):
+**False Positive (FP):**

-126 instances were incorrectly predicted as class 1.
+- 126 instances were incorrectly predicted as class 1.

-False Negative (FN):
+**False Negative (FN):**

-1381 instances were incorrectly predicted as class 0.
+- 1381 instances were incorrectly predicted as class 0.

 # Cross Validation
 ## Snapsot of Cross Validation Results
 ![Cross Validation DF](images/cross_validation_1.PNG)
+*The displayed dataframe illustrates the cross-validation results employing 5 folds.* *It offers a comprehensive view of the model's performance across these folds, showcasing different levels of accuracy, precision, and recall for each class.*

 ## Mean Average Results
 ![Cross Validation Mean Average](images/mean_results.PNG)

+The mean average classification report, with an accuracy of approximately 70.5%, a precision of about 20.3%, and a recall of around 14.3%, suggests that the model's performance on unseen data may be suboptimal.
+The relatively low precision and recall values indicate challenges in correctly identifying and classifying instances, which could be attributed to factors such as class imbalance or overfitting.
+Further investigation and fine-tuning may be necessary to enhance the model's generalization capabilities and improve its effectiveness on new, unseen data.

 # Feature Importances from RandomForest Model
 ![Feature Importance](images/feature_importance.png)

-- The most important variable in the model was purchase_lead, that is the time between purchase and departure.
-- The information regarding the flight, such as flight time and duration, proved to be significant.
-In contrast, most of the extracted continent information from the booking origin, fully represented by 'Continent_Europe,' 'Continent_South America,' 'Continent_Africa,' and 'Continent_None,' plays a minor role, exerting limited influence on the model's outcome.
+- The feature importance plot underscores that the variable "purchase_lead," signifying the duration between the purchase and departure dates, stands out as the most crucial factor influencing the model's predictive capability.
+Additionally, flight-related details, such as flight time and duration, prove to be significant contributors to the model's performance.
+In contrast, the extracted continent information from the booking origin, categorized as 'Continent_Europe,' 'Continent_South America,' 'Continent_Africa,' and 'Continent_None,' demonstrates a minor role and exerts limited influence on the model's outcome.
+This implies that these continent-related features have little importance in shaping the model's performance.

+# Conclusion
+In conclusion, the steps involved in preparing and understanding our data, including preprocessing, conversion, feature engineering, and exploration, were crucial in unraveling complexities within specific features that showed potential outliers.
+This in-depth comprehension became the bedrock for developing a predictive model.

+The choice of the Random Forest model was deliberate, leveraging its unique strengths in providing interpretability and highlighting feature importance.
+Its adaptability to scenarios requiring a clear understanding of individual variables' impact on predictions, capacity to handle various data types, and resilience to overfitting made it a robust selection for our diverse dataset.
+In cross-validation, it demonstrated a mean average accuracy of 70.5%, a precision of 0.203, and a recall of about 0.143, offering quantitative insights into the model's performance.

+Furthermore, a detailed analysis of feature importance not only pinpointed crucial features for prediction but also uncovered areas necessitating deeper investigation.
+The gained insights are pivotal for making informed decisions about which features require closer scrutiny and which ones might benefit from exclusion.
+This strategic approach aims to enhance the model's performance on both observed and unseen data, ensuring a strong and generalized predictive capability.

+To sum up, the comprehensive strategy of thorough data exploration, model evaluation metrics, and feature importance analysis guides ongoing refinement, fostering continual improvement in the predictive model's accuracy and effectiveness.

+# Recommendation

+**Feature Refinement:**
+- Delve deeper into refining features by closely examining those identified as crucial for accurate predictions.
+- Investigate and potentially eliminate features that exhibit limited importance, contributing minimally to the model's overall effectiveness.

+**Model Fine-Tuning:**
+- Explore the possibility of fine-tuning the Random Forest model parameters to unlock potential improvements in predictive performance.
+- Assess alternative algorithms to identify whether any offer superior performance tailored to this specific application.

+**Addressing Class Imbalance:**
+- In light of the noticeable performance gap between the two classes, explore strategies to rectify potential class imbalance.
+- Experiment with techniques such as oversampling, undersampling, or adjusting class weights during model training to achieve a more balanced representation.

+**Continuous Monitoring:**
+- Establish a robust system for ongoing monitoring and evaluation of the model's performance over time.
+- Regularly update the model based on emerging data patterns and evolving customer booking behavior to maintain relevance and accuracy.

+**Enhanced Data Collection:**
+- Consider expanding the dataset by incorporating additional relevant features that have the potential to contribute to enhanced predictions.
+- Assess the impact of integrating new data on the model's accuracy and its ability to generalize effectively to varying scenarios.